QuanTemplate/api-integrations/README.md

 1. create `api-client` user for a given env

     You can use the [`create-api-user`](https://github.com/QuanTemplate/scripts/tree/master/create-api-user) script.
-    If you are not pare of the Quantemplate team, then please reach out to us at support@quantemplate.com
+    If you are not member of the Quantemplate team, then please reach out to us at support@quantemplate.com

 2. Create `.env` file in the project root with the following variables: